Common Name(s): American Hornbeam, Blue Beech

 Grain/Texture: Grain is straight, with a fine, even texture.

-Endgrain: Diffuse-porous; small pores, often in radial or diagonal arrangement, (sometimes in dendritic arrangement); commonly in radial multiples of 2-4; tyloses occasionally present; growth rings indistinct; smaller rays not visible without lens, with much larger aggregate rays occasionally present and clearly visible without lens; parenchyma diffuse-in-aggregates, banded (marginal).
+Endgrain: Diffuse-porous; small to medium pores, often in radial or diagonal arrangement, (sometimes in dendritic arrangement), moderately numerous to numerous; commonly in radial multiples of 2-4; tyloses occasionally present; smaller rays not visible without lens, with much larger aggregate rays occasionally present, close spacing; parenchyma diffuse-in-aggregates, banded (marginal).

 Rot Resistance: Hornbeam is rated as non-durable to perishable in regards to decay resistance, and is also susceptible to insect attack.
 However, Hornbeam has excellent resistance to wear and abrasion.